RedBeardLab/rediSQL/README.md

    2) "password"
 127.0.0.1:6379>

-$ ll /tmp/ | grep user
--rw-r--r--  1 simo simo 8192 dic 18 12:56 user.sqlite
 ```

 ### REDISQL.DELETE_DB key

-This function will remove the database bound to `key`, if the database is on disk you will find all your data saved, if the database is in-memory your data will be lost.
+This function will remove the database bound to `key`, for now the database will be completely lost after this operation.

 This function is equivalent to `DELL key` however it won't let you delete keys that are not DBs.